makkus/freckles_website/pages/02.blog/how-to-manage-your-dotfiles-with-freckles/item.md

     headinglevel: 3
 ---

 This is part two of a three-part series about managing dotfiles with *freckles*.
-The [first part](/blog/managing-dotfiles) explaind what dotfiles are and why one might want to manage them, and how to do that by hand.
-This one here will show you how to do the same thing using [freckles](https://github.com/makkus/freckles), and [the last one](/blog/managing-my-dotfiles-with-freckles) will show how to use *freckles* with a more involved setup (mine).
+The [first part](/blog/managing-dotfiles) explained what dotfiles are, why one might want to manage them, and how to do that by hand.
+This one here will show you how to do the same thing using [freckles](https://github.com/makkus/freckles), and [the last one](/blog/how-to-manage-my-dotfiles-with-freckles) will show how to use *freckles* with a more involved setup (mine).

 ===

 [TOC]
-If you haven't, or just can't be bothered, to read my [introductory post about *freckles*](/blog/so-i-made-this-thing): *freckles* is a configuration management tool to help you setup your working environment with as little fuss and configuration as necessary.
+If you haven't -- or just can't be bothered to -- read my [introductory post about *freckles*](/blog/so-i-made-this-thing): *freckles* is a configuration management tool to help you setup your working environment with as little fuss and configuration as necessary.

 *freckles* comes with three different command-line applications, all with slightly different goals. `freckles` itself, `frecklecute`, and, for our purpose the most relevant:

 ## *freckelize*

 `freckelize`'s main goal is to support a data-centric configuration management approach, in your working environment.
 It supports plugins, so-called 'adapters', which help prepare an environment for certain types of data.
-One such type of data is a dotfiles folder laid out in the way described below (the adapter is aptly named 'dotfiles' of course).
+One such type of data is a dotfiles folder laid out in the way described below (the relevant adapter is named 'dotfiles', unsurprisingly).

 ### checking out your dotfiles repo, and 'stowing' your config